National Legal Hotline

 Administrative Review in Victoria

-Administrative review is the area of law that deals with challenging and reviewing decisions made by government departments and agencies.
-In Victoria, administrative review can be conducted either by the Supreme Court or by a tribunal such as the Victorian Civil and Administrative Tribunal.
-This page deals with administrative review in Victoria.
+Administrative review is the area of law that deals with challenging and reviewing decisions made under legislation or regulations, normally by government and regulatory bodies and officials.
+In Victoria, administrative reviews can be heard either in the Supreme Court or a tribunal such as the Victorian Civil and Administrative Tribunal.
+Examples of administrative review include reviewing government decisions such as the decision by a local government to refuse a planning permit or the decision of the Planning Minister to grant a building permit, and reviewing decisions made by an authority such as VicRoads.

-The two main types of administrative review are merits review and judicial review.
-Merits review is the review of a government decision to ensure that the decision was the correct and preferable one.
-In other words, the court or tribunal decides what is the correct decision based on all the evidence and material front of the decision maker.
+There are two main types of administrative review: merits review and judicial review.
+Merits review means to review a decision to ensure that the decision was the correct and preferable one; that is, based on the facts in front of the decision maker.
 This means that the reviewer essentially makes a new decision.

-Before seeking a review of a government decision, you should ask for reasons from the original decision maker.
-You may also be able to seek a reconsideration of the original decision from the decision maker.
+There are three main venues for administrative review in Victoria.
+These are the Victorian Civil and Administrative Tribunal (VCAT), the Supreme Court of Victoria and the Victorian Ombudsman.
+Before lodging a claim with any of these bodies, you should ask for reasons from the original decision maker.
+You can also seek a reconsideration of the original decision from the decision maker.

 Victorian Civil and Administrative Tribunal